OCA/sale-workflow/sale_discount_display_amount/README.rst

 amount.
 It could be great to be able to tell the customer how much he spares.
 This is the goal of this addons, it will show on a sale order the total without the discount and the value of the discount.
+You can choose if you want the discount on the Total with or the Total without TAX.

 **Table of contents**